microsoftgraph/msgraph-sdk-powershell/README.md

 See [v2 upgrade guide](https://github.com/microsoftgraph/msgraph-sdk-powershell/blob/features/2.0/docs/upgrade-to-v2.md) for more details.

+## Troubleshooting

-## Troubleshooting Permission Related Errors
+### Permission Related Errors

 When working with various operations in the Graph, you may encounter an error such as "Insufficient privileges to complete the operation."
 For example, this particular error can occur when using the `New-MgApplication` command if the appropriate permissions are not granted.

 If permission-related errors occur and the signed in user/app has been granted the appropriate permissions to perform the operation, you can explicitly fetch a new access token by running `Disconnect-MgGraph`, then `Connect-MgGraph`.
 This will trigger a refresh of the access token in your cache.
 Microsoft Authentication Library (MSAL) will only refresh access tokens in your cache if they have expired (usually an hour).

+### Common Errors

+See our [troubleshooting guide](https://learn.microsoft.com/powershell/microsoftgraph/troubleshooting) for detailed view on how to troubleshoot common errors when using Microsoft Graph.

 ## Known Issues